Edge Developer Platform

 In the project list, you can view the overview of all projects.
 Each project shows the following information:

-Preview button: Click to generate a temporary link for quick previewing projects.
+Preview button: Click to generate a temporary link for quick project preview.

-Warehouse information: Displays the Git repository currently bound to the project, the latest deployment branch, and submission information.
+Repository information: Displays the currently bound Git repository, the latest deployment branch, and submission information of the project.

-Acceleration region: Display the acceleration region to which the project belongs.
+Acceleration region: Display the acceleration region of the project ownership

 Project status